avian2/spectrumwars/docs/transceiver.rst

    The following methods can be used to query the capabilities of the testbed.
    You can use them if your want to automatically adapt your algorithm to the testbed it is running on.
-If you are targeting just one testbed, you can ignore this part and look at the :doc:`testbeds`.
+If you are targeting just one testbed, you can ignore this part and look at the :doc:`reference`.

    .. py:method:: get_frequency_range()